+SYLLABUS: Psychology 452

-SYLLABUS: Advanced Neurophysiological Psychology
+Advanced Neurophysiological Psychology

-Psychology 452; NOTE: This is an advanced course, and prior exposure to neuroscience (neurons, synapses, resting/action potentials, receptors, large scale brain structures, techniques) is required.
+This is an advanced course, and prior exposure to neuroscience is required.
 Prerequisites include any of the following courses: PSY 451 (Introduction to Neurophysiological Psychology), PSY 347 (Perception), PSY 450 (Psychopharmacology)

-WINTER TERM (1/4 - 3/19); Online d2l ZOOM classes M/W 12:45 - 1:45pm NOTE: These ZOOM sessions will be recorded and posted for asynchronous delivery.
+WINTER TERM 2022 (1/3 - 3/18); Online ZOOM classes M/W 12:45 - 1:45pm; Weekly TA-led review sessions on Fridays 12:45 - 1:45pm.
+NOTE: These ZOOM sessions will be recorded and posted for asynchronous delivery.

-Instructor: Bill Griesar, Ph.D., griesar@pdx.edu \\ DO NOT USE d2l address Teaching Assistant: Jessica Cary, jecary@pdx.edu Graduate Teaching Assistant: Fernanda Wolfburg Martinez, fern@pdx.edu Instructor Student Hours: ZOOM, by appointment; Mondays 2 - 3:00pm Book: Phantoms in the Brain, by V.S.
+Instructor: Bill Griesar, Ph.D. (he/him), griesar@pdx.edu Teaching Assistant: Quinn Westlynd (he/him), celena2@pdx.edu Instructor Student Hours: ZOOM, by appointment; Mondays 2 - 3:00pm Book: Phantoms in the Brain, by V.S.
 Ramachandran (REQUIRED) (but cheap!)